HectareaGalbis/cl-glfw/docs/input.md

 (get-joystick-axes jid) => axes
 ```

 This function returns the values of all axes of the specified joystick.
-Each element in the list is a value between -1.0 and 1.0.
+Each element in the array is a value between -1.0 and 1.0.

 If the specified joystick is not present this function will return `nil` but will not generate an error.
 This can be used instead of first calling [joystick-present](https://hectarea1996.github.io/cl-glfw/input.html#joystick-present).

 * *Parameters*:
   * **jid**: The [joystick](https://hectarea1996.github.io/cl-glfw/input.html#joysticks) to query.
 * *Returns*:
-  * **axes**: A list of axis values, or `nil` if the joystick is not present or an [error](https://www.glfw.org/docs/latest/intro_guide.html#error_handling) occurred.
+  * **axes**: An array of axis values, or `nil` if the joystick is not present or an [error](https://www.glfw.org/docs/latest/intro_guide.html#error_handling) occurred.
 * *Errors*: Possible errors include [+not-initialized+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#not-initialized), [+invalid-enum+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-enum) and [+platform-error+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#platform-error).
 * *Thread safety*: This function must only be called from the main thread.
 * *See also*: [Joystick axis states](https://www.glfw.org/docs/latest/input_guide.html#joystick_axis).